openscm/continuous-timeseries/docs/further-background/index.md

 In particular, the problems that this API solves.
 This is a good starting point if you're wondering, "Why yet another timeseries representation?".

+## Converting from discrete to continuous data

+[Discrete to continuous conversions][converting-from-discrete-to-continuous-time-series] dives deeper into how the discrete to continuous conversion works and why it is built like this.
+This is a good resource if you want to get a better sense of how this conversion works and some of its edge cases.

 ## Representations of objects